fncbook/fnc/book/ivp/adaptive.md

 ```{index} Runge--Kutta method
 ```

 The derivation and analysis of methods for initial-value problems usually assumes a fixed step size $h$.
-While the error behavior $O(h^p)$ is guaranteed by the [convergence theorem](theorem-onestepGTE) as $h\rightarrow 0$, this bound comes with an unknowable constant, and it is not very useful as a guide to the numerical value of the error at any particular value of $h$.
+While the error behavior $O(h^p)$ is guaranteed by {prf:ref}`theorem-onestepGTE` as $h\rightarrow 0$, this bound comes with an unknowable constant, and it is not very useful as a guide to the numerical value of the error at any particular value of $h$.
 Furthermore, as we saw in {doc}`../localapprox/adaptive` with numerical integration, in many problems a fixed value of $h$ throughout $a\le t \le b$ is far from the most efficient strategy.

 In response we will employ the basic strategy of {doc}`../localapprox/adaptive`: adapt the time step size in order to reach an accuracy goal, as measured by an error estimate formed from computing multiple approximations.
 The details are quite different, however.